jophizzy/Tic-Tac-Toe-Web-Application/README.md

 To play please look at the following instructions:

-a) Select either Player X box or Player O box.
+a) Click to select Player X.

 b) Make your move and enjoy the game.

-c) To play again, click on either of the Player boxes then hit the Reset button.
+c) To play again, Select Player X then hit the Reset button.

 d) To reset, click on the Reset button then click on either of the Player boxes and finally click on the Reset button again.